 If you're willing to ditch the gigantic flat screen for a more eco-friendly pick, we reckon this budget-friendly Toshiba model is a solid choice.
 Or it would work well if you're looking for a smaller second TV, for a bedroom or kitchen perhaps.

-For more energy saving tips, find out how to reduce your energy consumption and how to save money on your energy bills.
+For more energy saving tips, find out how to reduce your energy consumption.